 McRitchie conducted a three-month, randomized control trial to evaluate the effectiveness of orthotics for pain relief in 32 amateur golfers .
 The results of the trial indicated that golf orthoses significantly alleviate pain while improving foot posture by managing pronatory movements.

 An earlier study by Stude investigated the effects of orthotics on clubhead velocity in a cohort of experienced golfers .
 Specifically, clubhead velocity was measured using an electronic device during golf swings both before and after 9 holes of simulated golf.
 Next, the participants were retested using the same parameters after wearing custom-made, flexible orthotics daily for 6 weeks.

 The results?
 Clubhead velocity increased by 3 to 5 mph (or 7%) after orthotic intervention.
 Note that a 5 mph improvement in clubhead velocity corresponds to an increase in golf ball travel distance of about 15 yards.
 The authors concluded that the use of custom-fit, flexible orthotics positively affected clubhead velocity in professional golfers, while concomitantly reducing fatigue and leading to more consistent golf performance.

 Custom vs Prefabricated Orthotics For Golf

-However, Hawke reported that there was evidence for the benefit of custom orthoses in painful hallux valgus, rheumatoid arthritis, and foot pain in the context of juvenile idiopathic arthritis.
+However, Hawke also reported that there was evidence for the benefit of orthoses for chronic and painful conditions such as hallux valgus, rheumatoid arthritis, and foot pain in the context of juvenile idiopathic arthritis.
 These results hint that custom orthoses may superior to prefabricated ones.

 McRitchie M, Curran M. A randomized control trial for evaluating over-the-counter golf orthoses in alleviating pain in amateur golfers.
 J Foot 2006